Small resolutions of moduli spaces of scaled curves: Polydiagonal degenerations

 where the bar `$|$' marks the current state at $W$.
-Let's shuffle as follows:
+Let us shuffle as follows:

-Then, nothing has changed after the current state, and, more importantly, the (enumeration of $\{\nabla'_\beta: \beta \in \dind^+\}$ corresponding to) enumeration \eqref{equation: extreme shuffling} satisfies condition $(*)$ in \cite[Theorem 1.3]{[Li09]}.
+Then, nothing has changed after the current state, and, more importantly, the (enumeration of ${\mathcal U}_\graph^+$ corresponding to) enumeration \eqref{equation: extreme shuffling} satisfies condition $(*)$ in \cite[Theorem 1.3]{[Li09]}.
 This can be checked by an argument similar to Lemma \ref{lemma: enumerations satisfy Li's condition}.
-Indeed, the main thrust of the argument there still holds true: if the chosen intersection is not contained in the $0$-fiber, then the property to check is clear from the fact that the FM enumeration satisfies Li's condition; if the intersection is contained in the $0$-fiber, then it must have already appeared on our list, which can be checked by a (slightly confusing but entirely straightforward) case analysis.
-Then the lemma follows from \cite[Theorem 1.3]{[Li09]} and the fact that, since $\varpi_1,\varpi_2$ are not comparable in $L_{[n+1]}$, blowing up $\{0\} \times \Delta'_{\varpi_1 \wedge \varpi_2}$ in $\aline \times X^{n+1}$ separates (the proper transforms of) $\{0\} \times \Delta'_{\varpi_1}$ and $\{0\} \times \Delta'_{\varpi_2}$. \end{proof}
+Indeed, if the chosen intersection is not contained in the $0$-fiber, then the property to check is clear from the fact that the FM enumeration satisfies Li's condition; if the intersection is contained in the $0$-fiber, then it must have already appeared on our list, which can be checked by a straightforward case analysis.
+Then the lemma follows from \cite[Theorem 1.3]{[Li09]} and the fact that, since $\varpi_1,\varpi_2$ are not comparable in $L_{n+1}$, blowing up $\{0\} \times \Delta'_{\varpi_1 \wedge \varpi_2}$ in $\aline \times X^{n+1}$ separates (the proper transforms of) $\{0\} \times \Delta'_{\varpi_1}$ and $\{0\} \times \Delta'_{\varpi_2}$. \end{proof}